Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 22 Juni 2025 19.51.28 UTC
+- WIB: Minggu, 22 Juni 2025 20.32.57 UTC
-- WITA: Minggu, 22 Juni 2025 20.51.28 UTC
+- WITA: Minggu, 22 Juni 2025 21.32.57 UTC
-- WIT: Minggu, 22 Juni 2025 21.51.28 UTC
+- WIT: Minggu, 22 Juni 2025 22.32.57 UTC

 Kutipan Inspiratif:
-"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."
+"A stranger stabs you in the front, a friend stabs you in the back, a boyfriend stabs you in the heart, but best friends only poke each other with straws."

-Kategori: technology
+Kategori: friendship